FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 STORY:
 "Reconnection after months of distance"
-A weekend where nothing else exists—just presence, luxury, and her.
+A weekend where nothing else exists-just presence, luxury, and her.

 EMOTION:
 Intimate devotion mixed with sensory luxury